The Ultimate Direct Response Facebook Advertising Guide

 Audience Definitions

-In this step, we define out target Audience segments.
+In this step, we define our target audience segments.

 This will vary depending on your target market.

-But there are some common approaches which ensure you are maximizing Facebook’s audience-building capabilities.
+But there are some common approaches that ensure you are maximizing Facebook’s audience-building capabilities.

 Seed Data